algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 - **Winning and Losing Conditions:** Winning the game should be achieved by consuming all the dots within a level.
 Losing conditions must be triggered when Pac-Man either exhausts all lives or is captured by an enemy.

 - **Level Progression:** The game must feature progressively challenging levels.
-Initial levels should include less quick and intelligent enemies, while later levels should introduce more intelligent and faster enemies.
+Initial levels should include slow and not very intelligent enemies, while later levels should introduce more intelligent and faster enemies.

 ### AI and Enemy Behavior Requirements